Hebrew STAMP Proctoring Guide

 If a test taker needs to resume the test for any reason, the login information will need to be entered exactly as originally entered.
 Instruct test takers to click on Continue Test after re-entering the test code and password.
 The test will resume from the point at which the test taker left off.
 If necessary, the teacher or proctor can use the Teacher Login to look up the test taker’s Login Name.

 The Speaking prompts are determined by the test taker’s Proficiency Level on the Listening section, and the Writing prompts are determined by the test taker’s Proficiency Level on the Reading section.

-In the Speaking section, please instruct your students to read the prompt (to himself/herself) and then, click the record button to record their response.
-(On rare occasions, the younger students have recorded themselves reading the prompt out loud (instead of responding to the prompt).
+In the Speaking section, please instruct your test takers to read the prompt (to himself/herself) and then, click the record button to record their response.
+(On rare occasions, the younger test takers have recorded themselves reading the prompt out loud (instead of responding to the prompt).

 After the Test

 After testing is completed, the test proctor or test coordinator may log in to the Avant Login Page to view test results.